 March 2014 Senior Activity Calendar

 This calendar is full of March activity ideas that can be easily incorporated into your monthly senior activity calendar.
 You will find that each day contains four fun activity ideas that have been inspired by specific observances or holidays for the month.
-In the descriptions of the activity ideas, located below the calendar, there are links to third-party sites that contain helpful information for completing the activities.

 March is ...